braineatingmachines/braineatingmachines.github.io/_posts/2025-12-08-panthera-tech-journey.md

 Ask the team what made this season memorable, and you'll get answers ranging from the technical ("How precise you have to be with the bot, and how quickly you can mess up") to the delicious ("Every day we would walk in and we would get a different snack!").

-The season started with basics, the team learnt sensors, motors, and the surprising complexity of what looked like simple block coding.
+The season started with basics, the team learned sensors, motors, and the surprising complexity of what looked like simple block coding.

 "I discovered coding is not as simple as it seems," Dia admits.
 "You need a lot of dedication to get it done.
 We spent a long time after school learning it."